End the Global Gag Rule

 At MSI, we knew we couldn’t agree to the terms of the Global Gag Rule.
 In 2017, when Trump reinstated it, we forfeited $30 million in annual USAID funding, because a woman’s right to choose for herself if and when to have a child is essential to her autonomy.

-Over Trump’s full term, the $120 million forfeited would have allowed MSI to serve an estimated 8 million more women with family planning.
+Over Trump’s first term, the $120 million forfeited would have allowed MSI to serve an estimated 8 million more women with family planning.
 This would have prevented an estimated 6 million unintended pregnancies, 1.8 million unsafe abortions and 20,000 maternal deaths.

 For example, in Madagascar, we were forced to end support to over 100 public and 90 private health facilities.
 We also had to reduce outreach services, limiting access for rural women.
 Research from Columbia University found that cuts led to facility closures, supply shortages and a drop in contraceptive use.
 Women were unable to access their chosen method and unintended pregnancies and unsafe abortions increased.
 In fact, studies have shown that all abortions, unsafe and safe, increased when the Global Gag Rule was in effect.